Did Humans Walk the Earth with Dinosaurs? Triceratops Horn Dated to 33,500 Years

 “Every sample tested yielded significant original Carbon-14 by extensive cross-checking of their ages in bone collagen, bulk organics and carbonate from bone bioapatite on AMS units and obtained concordance.
 Thus, the overwhelming odds are that most if not all unpetrified or even supposed petrified dinosaur bones in museum and university collections will show the same result,” Mr Miller told Ancient Origins.
 “We urge therefore that all those in charge of such collections see if they can replicate our findings.
 The implications are immense.”

-The challenge, so far, has been met with rejection, and previous attempts to publish C-14 test results were repeatedly blocked.
+Previous attempts to publish C-14 test results were repeatedly blocked.
 Raw data without interpretation was blocked from presentation in conference proceedings by the 2009 North American Paleontological Convention, the American Geophysical Union in 2011 and 2012, the Geological Society of America in 2011 and 2012, and by the editors of various scientific journals.
 The Center for Applied Isotope Studies at the University of Georgia, who conducted ‘blind’ C-14 tests on dinosaur bones, without knowing what they were, refused to conduct further C-14 tests after finding they were testing dinosaur bones.
 Paleontologist Jack Horner, curator at Montana State University’s Museum of the Rockies, who excavated the Tyrannosaurus Rex remains that contained soft tissue, even turned down an offer of a $23,000 grant to carry out a C-14 test on the remains.

 “[T]he public should be made aware that the discovery of soft tissue, C-14 in dinosaur bones and dinosaur depictions world-wild renders current beliefs about how old they are obsolete,” said Mr Miller.
 “Science is about sharing evidence, and letting the chips fall where they may.”

-Featured image: Triceratops horn discovered in Dawson County, Montana, which yielded C-14 results of around 33,500 years.
+Top Image: Triceratops horn discovered in Dawson County, Montana, which yielded C-14 results of around 33,500 years.